How to Make Money on Pinterest in 2026

 How Do You Sell Digital Products Through Pinterest?

 Selling digital products through Pinterest is the highest-margin method on this list.
-You create a product once — templates, printables, guides, presets, planners — and Pinterest drives traffic to your sales page indefinitely.
-There is no inventory, no shipping, and no platform taking a 20–45% cut of your revenue.
+You create the product once — templates, printables, guides, presets, planners — and Pinterest drives traffic to your sales page indefinitely.
+There is no inventory, no shipping, and no platform taking a 20–45% cut of each sale.
+For a full breakdown of every platform option for selling digital products — including Etsy, Gumroad, and Telegram — see the step-by-step guide to selling digital products in 2026.

-Pinterest users are already searching for exactly these products.
-Searches for “budget planner printable,” “social media templates,” and “wedding checklist PDF” get tens of thousands of monthly impressions.
-Each search represents a buyer looking for a solution you can sell.
+Pinterest users actively search for digital products.
+Queries like “budget planner printable,” “social media templates,” and “wedding checklist PDF” generate tens of thousands of monthly impressions.
+Each search represents a buyer looking for a solution you can deliver instantly.

 Digital products and templates displayed on laptop for Pinterest sales